thayub/eddmann/posts/2013-12-03-solving-the-k-combinations-problem-in-scala.md

 We are able to calculate the unique hand offerings in many different ways, allowing us to predict how likely it is for an individual card to be dealt.
 In this post I will be showing examples solving the 10 choose 2 problem.

-The first implementation used a brute-force approach, generating all the pair-combinations and then returning the total length.
+The first implementation uses a brute-force approach, generating all the pair-combinations and then returning the total length.
 This is the most naive solution, however, it is a good example of how useful Scala's ranges and for-expressions are.

 ~~~ .scala